ethereum/homestead-guide/source/network/connecting-to-the-network.rst

 ``--jitvm``

-This flag enable the JIT VM.
+This flag enables the JIT VM.

 Full example command with console: